aguscassini/final-project/README.md

 # DIFFICULTIES AND LEARNINGS:
-- Getting started and knowing which path to take, needed  some help to guide me.
+- Getting started and knowing which path to take.
 - Creating user profile.
 It was challenging to make it work and to save and update the data in Supabase, but it helped me better understand how this back and forth of data works.
 - Ensuring that the different user IDs are updated and saved
 - Reminder: It's good to use tools like the GPT chat, but its overuse can make one more confused and without understanding what is being done and how each of the elements relate.
 Always trust and understand the code to simplify what we are doing.